-- ➤ What other strategies did the teacher employ in providing feedback along with constructive guidance? - ➤ How will this feedback and guidance improve student learning?
-[Allow time for participants to respond, but have some specific examples ready to provide if the participants have difficulty.
-Be sure to make the point that this kind of feedback with guidance helps students self-assess and self-adjust and become more responsible for their own learning.] - 9.
+- ■Include honest and constructive guidance about steps to take or strategies to try next - Celebrate success and/or progress toward the learning goals - 6.
 Why might it be beneficial to include praise ALONG WITH the feedback and guidance?
-[Allow time for responses.] - 10.
+[Allow time for participants to respond.] - 7.
 Ask: Can praise ever be ineffective?
-[Allow time for responses.] - 11.
+[Allow time for participants to respond.] - 8.
 Present: - Praise (or blame) is not effective without feedback.
 Students need specific, descriptive information about what they do well or what they do not do well.
 The same thing can be true of guidance.
-Guidance without feedback is ineffective.
-Did you see any examples of praise or guidance without feedback in the video? - ➤ In addition, praise may be detrimental if it is undeserved.
-Praising a student for what s/he does well or for progress toward the learning goals is beneficial, but students will see right through undeserved praise - 12.
-Ask: - ➤ What can we conclude about the oral commentary you just analyzed?
+Guidance without feedback is ineffective. - ➤ In addition, praise may be detrimental if it is undeserved.
+Praising a student for what s/he does well or for progress toward the learning goals is beneficial, but students will see right through undeserved praise.

+- 9. Ask: - > What can we conclude about the oral commentary?
 [Allow time for participants to respond, but have some specific examples ready to provide if the participants have difficulty.
 Be sure to make the point that throughout the conference, the teacher checks for understanding and for misconceptions.] - > Overall, what can we conclude about oral commentary in general?
-[Allow time for participants to respond.] - 13.
+[Allow time for participants to respond.] - 10.
 Ask: How and/or when might we use oral commentary to enhance student learning in our own classrooms?
 [Allow time for participants to respond, but have some specific examples ready to provide if the participants have difficulty.]